“It has been a honor to represent the voters who elected me over three years ago,” he said.

 “I was humbled when voters elected me almost four years ago and I count it a privilege to have served with my fellow county commissioners.
 They have welcomed me and share an invaluable wealth of knowledge.

 “I want to personally thank Mayor Gary Davis for his support and guidance during my first 4 years of service.
-If the voters choose to re-elect me for another 4 years of service, I will do my very best to listen and vote for sound responsible policies.
+If the voters choose to re-elect me for another 4 years of service, I will do my very best to listen and vote for sound responsible politics.
 With God’s help I will I will continue to live by Christian principals and make decisions that reflect my Christian values.
 I want to personally say ‘thank you’ for your trust and vote in the republican primary come May 6, 2014,” he said.